The Szekeres metrics with $M < 0$: Motivation and summary

 In Sec. \ref{sec5clII}, the no-shell-crossing conditions are investigated for class II metrics.
 Here, if $\rho > 0$ is fulfilled at the instant of maximum compression, $t = t_B$, then $\rho \to \infty$ at a finite time $t_0$ and $\rho < 0$ at $t \to \infty$.
 But the parameters of the metric can be chosen so that $\rho < 0$ and $|\rho| < \infty$ everywhere.

 Section \ref{sumconc} is a summary of the results.
 The properties listed above exclude the Szekeres metrics with $M < 0$ as models of any physical object.
 This paper is meant to fill a formal gap in the study of the Szekeres metrics.
+Its result can be stated as the following theorem:

+In the whole family of the Szekeres metrics the inequality $M < 0$ combined with the conditions of no shell crossings implies that the mass density of the dust source in the Einstein equations is everywhere negative.